 What is God calling you to today?
 Complete surrender?
 Daily time spent getting to know Him?
 Letting Him help you forgive those who have hurt you?
 You know that Jesus is trustworthy and that you are most secure when you trust in Him.
-What would happen if you gave Him everything?
+What would happen if you give Him everything?
 There is only one way to find out.
-In the book Ministry of Healing, we read, "There is no limit to the usefulness of one who, putting self aside, makes room for the working of the Holy Spirit upon his heart and lives a life wholly consecrated to God.
+In the book Ministry of Healing we read.
+"There is no limit to the usefulness of one who, putting self aside, makes room for the working of the Holy Spirit upon his heart and lives a life wholly consecrated to God.
 All who consecrate body, soul, and spirit to His service will be constantly receiving a new endowment of physical, mental, and spiritual power.
-The inexhaustible supplies of heaven are at their command" (p.
-159).
+The inexhaustible supplies of heaven are at their command."

-- 1. What would it mean for you to give Jesus everything? - 2.
-What might you have to give up? - 3.
-Where can you find the strength to do this? - 4.
-Who here wants to be transformed into the likeness of Jesus and used by Him to change the world? - 5.
-Are you willing to give Him your life, or even willing to be made willing? - 6.
-Take time to pray for one another, and pray for the Holy Spirit to come and help you in surrendering every part of your life to Christ.
+- · What would it mean for you to give Jesus everything? - What might you have to give up? - Where can you find the strength to do this? - Who here wants to be transformed into the likeness of Jesus and used by Him to change the world? - Are you willing to give Him your life, or even willing to be made willing? - · Take time to pray for one another, and pray for the Holy Spirit to come and help you in surrendering every part of your life to Christ.

-Create a great circle with everyone, joining hands.
-Pray a prayer to dedicate everyone who chooses to give everything to Jesus Christ The Junior Youth worked as general consultants on this project.
-They were not assigned separate lessons.
+Create a great circle with everyone joining hands.
+Pray a prayer to dedicate everyone who chooses to give everything to Jesus Christ.